-RDGateway - this will have the Remote Desktop Gateway role, however, we won't install it in this tutorial.
-Here is a link to an article on how to install Remote Desktop Gateway for Windows Server 2016.
+- RDGateway: This will have the Remote Desktop Gateway role, however, we won't install it in this tutorial.

-DC - this will be a domain controller and will have the RD Licensing Manager role installed.
+- DC: This will be a domain controller and will have the RD Licensing Manager role installed.
 It is not necessary that this role is installed on a domain controller.
-However, it makes sense since the domain controller will still have capacity to perform as a licensing server.
+However, it makes sense since the domain controller will still have the capacity to perform as a licensing server.

 Add Servers to Manage in Server Manager

 I will remote desktop into the RDServices server to do the Remote Desktop services installation.

 I will then add the other servers as listed above to be managed.

 Open Server Manager and click on Add other Servers to manager.